patrickn699/AzureDocs/Private AKS with APIM/Readme.md

         *  ![apic](./images/apio2.png)

 9.1  Disable public network access for AKS
-     * as our aks is private but there might be public network access enabled for it, to verify use the below command
+     * as our aks is private but there might be public network access enabled for it, to verify use the below command.

      ```
           az resource show --ids "aks id"
           az resource update --ids "aks id" --set properties.publicNetworkAccess=disabled
      ```